1. How do I sign up for CYA Basketball?

 13. How are the House teams selected?

 For grades 1 and 2 the house teams are put together by the League Administrator based on neighborhood and school.
 For Grades 3-10, a skills assessment is held by each league in mid-November at which the coaches for that league evaluate and rank the players.
 Participation in this skills assessment is highly recommended as it helps make the teams more balanced, but it is not required for placement on a team.
 Once the skills assessment has been held and the players ranked, players are assigned to teams by the coaches based on a player draft.
-For Boys grades 11-12 and girls grades 9-12 players are selected to teams by the coaches and league administrators based on their knowledge of the players’ skills, since it is very difficult to get players at this age level to attend a skills assessment.
+For Grades 11-12 players are selected to teams by the coaches based on their knowledge of the players’ skills, since it is very difficult to get players at this age level to attend a skills assessment.

 Please check the Basketball page of the CYA website (www.chantillyyouth.org) for up to date information on where and when the skills assessment for each league are being held.